Addressing Antibiotics

 - Resulting in antibiotic resistance

-- Good bacteria grow in an anaerobic environment and that environment is created by good bacteria eating the oxygen in the gut
+- Can predispose to recurrent infections- Good bacteria grow in an anaerobic environment and that environment is created by good bacteria eating the oxygen in the gut

 - Bad bacteria thrive in an oxygen rich environment